 LCP: how fast your page loads

 LCP stands for Largest Contentful Paint.
-It measures how long it takes for the biggest visible element on your page to finish loading.
-That biggest element is usually your hero image, a large banner, or the main block of text above the fold.
+It measures how long it takes for the biggest visible thing on your page to finish loading.
+Usually that is your hero image, a banner, or the main block of text above the fold.

 The restaurant analogy

-You walk into a restaurant, sit down, and wait for a menu.
-LCP is how long you wait before the menu arrives.
-If it takes 10 seconds, you are already annoyed.
-If it takes 2 seconds, you barely notice the wait.
+You walk in, sit down, and wait for a menu.
+LCP is how long the menu takes to arrive.
+Ten seconds and you are already annoyed.
+Two seconds and you barely notice.

-Your website works the same way.
-When someone clicks a link to your homepage, LCP measures the gap between that click and the moment they can actually see your main content.
-Everything before that point is a blank or partially loaded screen.
+Your website is the same.
+When someone clicks a link to your home page, LCP measures the gap between that click and the moment they can see your main content.
+Anything before that is a blank or half-loaded screen.

 What good looks like